sarita30nov/Zend-Code/README.md

-# Sample Album Modulefor Zend Framework 2

-## Introduction

-Album is a sample Module based on the <a href="http://framework.zend.com/manual/2.0/en/user-guide/overview.html">(Getting Started)</a> guide framework.zend.com .
+Album is a sample Module based zend 2 code

-## Installation

 ### Main Setup